apache/shardingsphere/docs/document/content/reference/faq/_index.en.md

 The division result of Java integers is also integer, but in Groovy syntax of inline expression, the division result of integers is float number.
 To obtain integer division result, A/B needs to be modified as A.intdiv(B).

-## [Sharding] If sharding database is partial, should tables without sharding database & table be configured in sharding rules?
+## [Sharding] If sharding database is partial, should tables without sharding database & table configured in sharding rules?

 Answer: